 This set of reviews was intended to go up last week, but I couldn’t make up my mind on my thoughts on this mascara, and wanted to give it some extra time.
 I found the formula of this really sticky feeling, and instead of doing what I think should be intended which is creating feathery, lengthened and separated look, it starts clumping my lashes together.
 Despite my knowledge that whilst some mascaras seem to get better over time if the formula is thinner, this already felt too thick and after two weeks of trying to make it work, it’s not getting any better, and I enjoy it less and less daily.
 It’s hard work applying this to the lashes and the wand sticks to the lashes as well as the formula, it ends up being a lot of effort for a mascara that I don’t even like the effect of.

-Good news about this mascara is that it doesn’t flake or smudge, it adds an average amount of length but the effect it has on the lashes for me is awful, when I featured this in my beauty box haul some people said that this mascara is their holy grail/one they go back to a lot, whilst I never want to see this again.
+Good news about the Clinique Lash Power Mascara is that it doesn’t flake or smudge, it adds an average amount of length but the effect it has on the lashes for me is often awful, when I featured this in my beauty box haul some people said that this mascara is their holy grail/one they go back to a lot, whilst I never want to see this again.
 No where near empty but you’ll see it in February’s trash.

 To celebrate the week I’ll be giving away the spare Grandee Lip Kit I hauled a few weeks and the gorgeous eye and highlighter Makeup Revolution Palette too.
 There are 2 Ways to enter: